The 50 Most Dangerous Bugs in America

 The good news about the horsefly is that it isn’t going to bite you while you sleep.
 The bad news is that it will bite you while you sit out and sunbathe, and the wound it causes can potentially become infected and scar. “[Horsefly] bites take a massive chunk out of your skin, so they hurt more, and they generally tend to scare more,” Dr. Ranj Singh told Express.
 Ouch.

 Sandflies are members of the fly family with mouthparts similar to that of the mosquito.
 And like their relatives, the female sandfly uses said mouthpart to feed on human blood.
-Unfortunately, sandflies can deposit diseases into the bloodstream when they feed, and in the past these creatures have been known to spread such illnesses as typhus and the plague.
+Unfortunately, sandflies can deposit diseases into the bloodstream when they feed, and in the past these creatures have been known to spread such illnesses as typhus and the plague, according to a study published in the Infection, Genetics and Evolution journal.

 Technically, termites aren’t dangerous to humans, as they aren’t known to bite humans (save for soldier termites).
 However, these pests can infest homes and cause thousands of dollars in damage, making them a danger to your wallet and earning them a spot on the list.